rwongmath/rwongmath.github.io/_pages/teaching.md

 ## Other Experience

 <div class="standoutlist" markdown="1">
+* At Rice, I have mentored a total of 5 undergraduate students in algebraic topology and/or homotopy theory through the [Rice Directed Reading Program](https://mathweb.rice.edu/directed-reading-program).
 * From Summer 2017-2021, I have either taught or co-taught [Summer Minicourses](https://web.ma.utexas.edu/SMC/) on homological algebra and/or spectral sequences.
 	* Each minicourse is a week of lectures and problem sessions designed to teach graduate and advanced undergraduate students tools, methods, or ideas in research-level mathematics.
-* I have mentored 9 undergraduate reading projects on various topics in algebra, topology, and homotopy theory through the [UT Austin Directed Reading Program](https://web.ma.utexas.edu/users/drp/) (DRP).
+* As a grad student, I mentored a total of 9 undergraduate reading projects on various topics in algebra, topology, and homotopy theory through the [UT Austin Directed Reading Program](https://web.ma.utexas.edu/users/drp/).

 </div>